7 Tables

 Task 7.5 File: Candyboxes.xlsx

-1. Open the file and select a cell within the data range.
+1. Open the file and select any cell within the data range.

 The Create Table dialog box appears.
-If you previously selected a cell with data, the address of the range to be converted is already filled in.
-If not, or if it is incorrect, you still need to select the correct range of data, including the headers.
+If you previously selected a cell with data, the range to be converted is automatically filled in.
+If not, or if the range is incorrect, select the correct data range, including the headers.

 Figure 7.13: Dialogbox Create Table.

-• It is strongly recommended to always provide your own clear headers.
+• It’s strongly recommended that you provide your own descriptive headers.

 1. Click OK.

-Figure 7.14: GThe data is now in an Excel table.
+Figure 7.14: The data in an Excel table.

-After a range has been converted to a table, the following changes are visible:
+After converting a range to a table, you’ll notice the following changes:

-• A table format (style) has been applied.
-You can change this to a different format if you wish.
+• A table format (style) is applied.
+You can change this to a different format if desired.

-• Each column header now contains selection arrows for filtering and sorting.
+• Each column header now has dropdown arrows for filtering and sorting.

-• A tab Table design has been added.
-It only appears when a cell in the table is selected.
+• A Table Design tab is added to the ribbon.
+This tab is only visible when a cell within the table is selected.

 7.6.1 Table Design